a-barletta/a-barletta.github.io/_posts/2023-11-1-Pink:-A-Barbie-Movie-Post.md

 I’m finally starting to get back into pink nowadays.
 The walls in my old room are still “Delicate Rose.”
 We never painted over them, and it’s a pretty shade of pink.
 Six-year-old Ashley had good taste.

 So, what we learn from this (hopefully) is that while pink is not a universal color, it’s also not limited to only young girls or only women/femininity.
-The _Barbie_ movie helped me realize how much I love pink and to start embracing it instead of punching it away.
+The _Barbie_ movie helped me realize how much I love pink and to start embracing it instead of pushing it away.

 I recognize that a lot of young girls’ toys and clothing are pink, but I’m glad clothing stores are beginning to give young girls more options.
 I think this will play a bigger role than people realize in helping young girls be their authentic selves.